-It’s high time investors start reading between the lines instead of focusing on, simply, the black and white.
+It’s high time to avoid such mistakes of investors that they do while trading.
+They should start reading between the lines instead of focusing on, simply, the black and white.

 Market volatility is seen as a security’s tendency to noticeably spiral up and down within a short period of time.
 But this movement may not always have a downside.
 Once people stop seeing this phenomenon as detrimental, they will see it as opportunistic.
 Short-term fears cloud an investor’s judgment and strategizing ability.
 Market volatility is inevitable and one needs to find a way around it.

 When a storm hits, it does not call for an exit strategy.
 It’s vital to understand the potential advantage of investment opportunities that arise from market volatility.
 Below are two strategies to help in leveraging volatility for one’s own benefit